-While being involved in any car accident can leave a lasting impression on a person’s life, accidents involving commercial vehicles are often the cause of significant financial loss and loss of life.
-When a commercial vehicle is on the road, the driver has a duty not only to their employer, but also to the other drivers on the road at the time.
+While being involved in any car accident can leave a lasting impression on a person’s life, commercial vehicle accidents are often the cause of significant financial loss and loss of life.
+When a commercial vehicle is on the road, the driver has a duty not only to their employer but also to the other drivers on the road at the time.
 When this duty is broken, people can be seriously injured and need to know their rights to ensure that they receive the care they need to heal.

-It is the responsibility of the injured party, or his or her representatives; to prove that the driver of the commercial vehicle was negligent when the accident occurred.
+It is the responsibility of the injured party, or his or her representatives, to prove that the driver of the commercial vehicle was negligent when the accident occurred.
 The injured party must also prove that the commercial vehicle operator’s negligence caused the accident.
-This can be extremely difficult to prove, and in most cases requires a very fact-specific inquiry.
-Commercial truck accidents can also be more complicated than a typical motor vehicle accident; because of the parties that may share the liability for the accident.
-Not only will a lawsuit for damages be against the driver of the vehicle, but also potentially against a trucking company, contractor, and insurance company.
-This is to ensure that the motorist who get injuries can recover all damages.
+This can be extremely difficult to prove, and in most cases, requires a very fact-specific inquiry.
+Commercial truck accidents can also be more complicated than a typical motor vehicle accident because of the parties that may share the liability for the accident.
+Not only will a lawsuit for damages be against the driver of the vehicle but also potentially against a trucking company, contractor, and insurance company.
+This is to ensure that the motorist who gets injuries can recover all damages.